 Protects WordPress against brute force attacks by limiting the number of login attempts through the login form, XML-RPC / REST API requests or using auth cookies.
 Restricts logins with Black IP Access List and White IP Access List.
 Tracks user and intruder activity.

-Pack of useful five star rated functions you’ll love
+Pack of useful and five star rated features you’ll love

 - Limit Login Attempts protecting WordPress against brute force attacks

 - Permit or restrict access by White IP Access list and Black IP Access List

 - Rename wp-login.php and hide dashboard /wp-admin/

 - Stop user enumeration

 - Hardening: completely disable XML-RPC, WP REST API and feeds any kind

 By default WordPress allows unlimited login attempts either through the login form or by sending special cookies.
 This allows passwords to be cracked with relative ease via brute force attack.